Humvee: History

 By the mid-1960s, the U.S. military felt a need to reevaluate their aging light vehicle fleet.
-For starters, from the mid-1960s, the U.S. Army had tried to modernize, through replacing the larger, purpose-built Dodge M37s by militarized, "commercial off the shelf" (COTS) 4×4 trucks — initially the M715 Jeep trucks, succeeded in the later 1970s by several "CUCV" adapted commercial pickup series, but these did not satisfy newer requirements either.
+From the mid-1960s, the U.S. Army had tried to modernize, through replacing the larger, purpose-built Dodge M37s by militarized, "commercial off the shelf" (COTS) 4×4 trucks — initially the M715 Jeep trucks, succeeded in the later 1970s by several "CUCV" adapted commercial pickup series, but these did not satisfy newer requirements either.
 What was wanted was a truly versatile light military truck, that could replace multiple outdated vehicles.
 When becoming aware of the U.S. Army's desire for a versatile new light weapons carrier/reconnaissance vehicle, as early as 1969 FMC Corporation started development on their XR311 prototype and offered it for testing in 1970.
 At least a dozen of these were built for testing under the High Mobility Combat Vehicle, or HMCV program, initially much more as an enhanced capability successor to the M151 jeep, than as a general-purpose vehicle.

-In 1977, Lamborghini developed the Cheetah model in an attempt to meet the Army contract specifications.
+The HMMWV program had its origins in the Combat Support Vehicle (CSV) program.
+The XM966 CSV was a proposed platform for the TOW missile launcher.
+Congress ended the program in 1977 due to the relatively small requirement of 3,800 vehicles.
+Adjusting to Congress's expectations, the Army increased the scale of the program, then called the XM966 High Mobility Weapons Carrier (CSVP), to replace multiple other trucks.
+Congress, interested in a larger joint services truck program, removed the CSVP from the 1979 budget.
+The Army restructured the program, which was then called High Mobility Multipurpose Wheeled Vehicle.